jdheywood/nsubstitute-examples/README.md

 # README #

-This is a C# Class Library project that contains example code from the NSubstitute tutorials from github
+This is a C# Class Library project that contains example code from the NSubstitute tutorials from github: http://nsubstitute.github.io/

 I worked through these to get used to NSubstitute having previously used Moq